svikashk/docs/guide/link-item-to-pull-request.md

 parent: Integrations
 has_children: false
 title: Link Item To Pull Request
+page_title: Link Item To Pull Request
 description: Learn how to link a work item in Zepel to a Pull Request using Github, Bitbucket, or Gitlab.
 permalink: integrations/link-item-to-pr/
 ---
 # Linking an Item to a Pull Request
 {: .no_toc }

+__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 An item in Zepel can be associated to a Pull Request in your version control system.

-__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 When the pull request is created, the item ID has to be entered in the pull request description in the format ```[ItemID]```.